lballabio/quantlib-old/QuantLibXL/framework2/ReadMe.txt

 Context sensitive menus
 =======================

-The framework adds a QuantLibXL menu to Excel's main menu bar and also to the menu which appears when the user right-clicks in a cell.
+The Framework adds a QuantLibXL menu to Excel's main menu bar and also to the menu which appears when the user right-clicks in a cell.
 The contents of these menus changes depending on which book, sheet, and range is active.